 How is Endometriosis formally diagnosed during surgery?

-While in an operating room, a well trained and experienced GYN surgeon will be able to visualize and see any endometrioma scar tissue through the following tests:
+While in an operating room, a well-trained and experienced GYN surgeon will be able to visualize and see any endometrioma scar tissue through the following tests:

 What are non-surgical ways that can relieve endometriosis symptoms?

-It is important to note that the following methods are not treatments to the disease itself, but rather are a means to control a patient’s pain and symptoms.
+It is important to note that the following methods are not treatments of the disease itself, but rather are a means to control a patient’s pain and symptoms.
 They provide a relief, not a cure.